apollographql/react-apollo/README.md

 )
 ```

-Note that this design calls it just `Provider`, which is appropriate because in the base case you can use it instead of the Redux provider.
+The wrapper is called `Provider` because in the base case you can use it instead of the Redux provider or you can use it as an Apollo enhanced Redux Provider.

 ### connect